Morphophonology: Isolation forms

 The isolation form of a morpheme is the form in which that morpheme appears in isolation (when it is not subject to the effects of any other morpheme).
 In the case of a bound morpheme, such as the English past tense ending "-ed", it is generally not possible to identify an isolation form since such a morpheme does not occur in isolation.

 It is often reasonable to assume that the isolation form of a morpheme provides its underlying representation.
 For example, in some varieties of American English, plant is pronounced /[plænt]/, while planting is /[ˈplænɪŋ]/, where the morpheme "plant-" appears in the form /[plæn]/.
 Here, the underlying form can be assumed to be /⫽plænt⫽/, corresponding to the isolation form, since rules can be set up to derive the reduced form /[plæn]/ from this (but it would be difficult or impossible to set up rules that would derive the isolation form /[plænt]/ from an underlying /⫽plæn⫽/).

 That is not always the case, however; the isolation form itself is sometimes subject to neutralization that does not apply to some other instances of the morpheme.
 For example, the French word petit ("small") is pronounced in isolation without the final /[t]/ sound, but in certain derived forms (such as the feminine petite), the /[t]/ is heard.
 If the isolation form were adopted as the underlying form, the information that there is a final "t" would be lost, and it would then be difficult to explain the appearance of the "t" in the inflected forms.
 Similar considerations apply to languages with final obstruent devoicing, in which the isolation form undergoes loss of voicing contrast, but other forms may not.

 If the grammar of a language includes two rules rule A and rule B ordered such that A precedes B, a derivation may result in rule A creating the necessary environment for rule B to apply, even though that environment did not exist beforehand.
 In this case, the two rules are said to be in a feeding relationship.

-If rule A is ordered before B in the derivation in which rule A destroys the environment to which rule B applies, both rules are in a bleeding order.
+If rule A is ordered before B in the derivation in which rule A destroys the environment to which rule B applies, the rules are in a bleeding order.

 If A is ordered before B, and B creates an environment in which A could have applied, B is then said to counterfeed A, and the relationship is counterfeeding.

 If A is ordered before B, there is a counterbleeding relationship if B destroys the environment that A applies to and has already applied and so B has missed its chance to bleed A.

 Conjunctive ordering is the ordering that ensures that all rules are applied in a derivation before the surface representation occurs.
 Rules applied in a feeding relationship are said to be conjunctively ordered.

 Disjunctive ordering is a rule that applies and prevents the other rule from applying in the surface representation.
 Such rules have a bleeding relationship and are said to be disjunctively ordered.